PluralKit/PluralKit/README.md

 See [the docs/ directory](./docs/README.md)

 # License
-With the exception of the Myriad library, this project is under the GNU Affero General Public License, Version 3.
+With the exception of the Myriad library, this project is licensed under the GNU Affero General Public License, Version 3.
 The license text can be found in the COPYING file.

-Licensing information for the Myriad library can be found in the library's README.md file.
+Licensing information for the Myriad library can be found in the library's COPYING file.